Breathtaking Natural beauty

 We saw several groups of tourists who signed up for this activity and watched with envy as they practiced right outside the 7 fells Eco-friendly backpackers hostel.
 We stayed in a private log cabin at the hostel and spent some time in the lounge chatting with many of the enthusiastic folks who loved their adventure.

 Get Adventurous with Winter Biking

-Imagine biking through Finnish wilderness under the night sky and stopping to gaze at the Northern Lights if you are lucky.
+Imagine biking through the Finnish wilderness under the night sky and stopping to gaze at the Northern Lights, if you are lucky.
 Feel at one with the universe as you listen to the Arctic silence – a very humbling experience.
-You can book a tour with a local guide who will take you into the winter forest or have the most unforgettable bike ride through the magical Pallas-Yllästunturi National Park.
+You can book a tour with a local guide who will take you into the forest or have the most unforgettable bike ride through the magical Pallas-Yllästunturi National Park.

 Hit the slopes at Ylläs, or Yllästunturi